sanfinity-Iot/openremote/Demo-Smart-City.md

 Application for Technical Manager: https://localhost (Username: admin, Password: secret)

-If you open the Application for the Technical Manager, have a look at Smart City - Smart City.
-It includes a Service Agent (Simulator) and three Area's (1, 2, 3).
-If you use the 'Assets' view and select one of the Area's, you will notice that you see several devices (People Counter, Microphone, Environment, Light).
-The Service Agent (Simulator) can be used to change the simulated sensor values for Area 1, an additionally trigger some Alerts.
+If you open the Application for the Technical Manager, you will see three Realms on the left: Master, Smart Building, and Smart City (Figure 1).
+The [Demo Smart City](#demo-smart-city) refers to the Realm: Smart City.
+It includes three area with different assets (lights, environment sensors, microphones and sound alerts, people counter) each with different attributes.
+If you use the 'Assets' view in the Technical Manager, you will notice that you see exactly the same attributes as visible in the [Demo Smart City](#demo-smart-city).
+The Service Agent (Simulator) in Smart City can be used to change the simulated sensor values for the different areas.

-We'll describe the set-up of all the devices (Assets) and the sensor and control parameters (attributes).
-We have organised them along a couple of application domains and have given a few examples of how a new application can be build by combining several attributes (Figure 1).
-In addition rules examples are given which can be used to automate your controls or generate alerts.

 ![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Smart%20City%20Environment%20Asset.png)
 _Figure 1.
 The Asset view for the Smart City Realm, showing the attributes in for the Environment Asset in Area 1_

+## Areas, assets and attributes

+As you navigate through the 'Assets' view (Figure 1) you will notice that each area contains several assets and attributes.
+There are environmental sensors, microphones, and people counters, and there is lighting control.
+For those attributes you can control (eg. a light), you can change values and save it by pressing the 'Write' button.
+For adding sensor values you can use the simulator.
+If you added the weatherAPI, following the [example for connecting your data](User-Guide%3A-Connecting-to-a-HTTP-API) you also see an attribute 'outsideTemp' with the current outdoor temperature, as part of the Smart City Asset.

 ## Service Agent (simulator)

 Before you read on, the service agent, can be used to simulate some values to the sensors (as you haven't connected real sensors yet, see figure 2).
-To do that select the attribute 'citySimulator' and open it up via the arrow on the right.
+To do that select the 'Service Agent (Simulator)' and open it up via the arrow on the right.
 Type in values and don't forget to press the 'Write simulator state' button.

 ![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Simulator.png)
 _Figure 2.
 The Service Agent (Simulator) for the Smart City Realm, showing the attributes you can write to to simulate some of the sensor values_

-## Crowd management

-### Integration of camera

-* Describe required attributes
-* Rules: Alerts total crowd, and crowd growth

-### Integration of sound

-* Describe required attributes
-* Rules: Alert sound level, sound type

-### A new application

-* Alerts based on a combination crowd, crowd changes, or sounds
-* Notifications or light

-## Environment

-### Integration of air quality sensors

-* Describe required attributes
-* Rules: Alerts on Ozon

-### A new application

-* Alerts on combining crowd, environment and notifications

-## Lighting

-### Integration of a lighting solution

-* Describe required attributes
-* Rules:

-### A new application

-* Lighting based on pollution, sound, or crowd conditions

-## Traffic management

-### Integration of traffic

-* Describe required attributes
-* Rules:

-### Integration of traffic lights

-* Describe required attributes

-### A new application

-* Optimise traffic flows

-## Health status and maintenance

-## Publishing live data

-### Make your City smart

-* Integrate UI components in your existing City website
-* Use rules for actions or notifications

-### Enabling third party applications

-* Make assets public- or restricted and expose the APIs

-## More functionality outside the scope of a simple demo

 Next to the described example you will see that the Technical Manager, includes a Map view, Rules view, and Notification view.
 In addition you see a System view with Logging and the option to create and manage users.
 We refer to the [Wiki Documentation](https://github.com/openremote/openremote/wiki) if you want to know more about the available functionality (visible and invisible).